akshiag/audio-analytics/README.md

 - This .env file does not contain any sensitive information or credentials — only a local DATABASE_URL for SQLite testing.

 - This is provided to make local setup and testing easier for reviewers and developers.

+## Kafka Support (Optional Scaling)

+If you want to run with Kafka Queue enabled:

+1. Set up Kafka and Zookeeper using Docker Compose:
+    ```
+    docker-compose -f docker-compose.kafka.yml up -d
+    ```

+2. Set this environment variable in .env to enable Kafka:

+    ```
+    USE_KAFKA=true
+    ```
+3. Run the Kafka consumer worker separately to process queued tasks:

+    ```
+    PYTHONPATH=. python app/consumer_worker.py
+    ```

+In case of high load, we can easily scale the system horizontally by increasing Kafka topic partitions and running multiple consumers in the same group.
+This ensures that audio transcription tasks are processed concurrently across multiple worker instances, providing fault tolerance and much faster throughput.